 Students can have a Health Psychology Emphasis (similar to a minor) if they are accepted into one of the other areas (Evolutionary/Developmental; Cognition, Brain, & Behavior; Clinical).
 The additional requirements for a Health Psychology Emphasis are that students must complete two of the five courses listed in Category A and one course from Category B (both above).
-Clinical Students must take an alternative Category B course in place of PSY 540 which is already required by the Clinical Area.
+Clinical Students may not use PSY 540-Biological Bases of Behavior if they are also using it for the Clinical concentration.
+Substitute coursework for Categories A and B must be approved by the Health Psychology Committee.